bombasticSlacks/Aspirant/Game/Craftsman.md

 When crafting armour, you require one less size worth of materials.

 #### Armorsmith
-As [Production Work](Telling-The-Story#Production%20Work), you can create or modify [Armour](Armour) and clothing.
+As [Production Work](Telling-The-Story#Production%20Work), you can create or modify [Armour](Armour) and clothing using an [Armourers Tool Set](Example-Gear#Armourers%20Tool%20Set).

 #### Routine Maintenance
-As an [Evening Activity](Telling-The-Story#Evening%20Activities) you may repair 2 points of armour integrity to each allies armour.
+As an [Evening Activity](Telling-The-Story#Evening%20Activity) you may repair 2 points of armour integrity to each allies armour.

 #### Weak Spot
 You know the Armour Integrity, weakness, and resistance of any character's armour that you can see.

 #### Specialized Tools
-As an [Evening Activity](Telling-The-Story#Evening%20Activities), you can select a specific [Toolkit](Gear#Toolkits) to pre-prepare.
+As an [Evening Activity](Telling-The-Story#Evening%20Activity), you can select a specific [Toolkit](Gear#Toolkits) to pre-prepare.
 When using that tool kit the next day, you get a +2 to all skill tests.

 ---
 ### Advanced